markski1/markski-htmx/posts/blame-vs-accountability.md

 The name of the game is *the magic of having two of them*.
 Or more.
 The entire point around this post is that to rely on a single vendor for anything means that you limit yourself to the competence of the vendor.

 When problems arise once or twice a blue moon it can be acceptable to blame the vendor.
 They should uphold their SLA after all.
 But your customers will not care, especially when a issue becomes recurrent.

+If your budget is thin and your service reflects this, a little bit of downtime -can- be the acceptable trade-off.
+To comply with everything above can make the cost of operating very expensive and it may simply not make sense.
+But at the end of the day...

 You chose the vendor.
 You should hold yourself accountable if you're not doing enough to work around their shit.